Qiancheng-Wang/meowbourne/README.md

 - 2:

-  1. Build a `python Scrawler` script that able to fetch all the current available cat information (including name, age, picture, etc.), mainly rely on **RSPCAVIC**.
+  1. Build a `python Scrawler` script that able to fetch all the current available cat information if possible(including name, age, picture, etc.), mainly rely on **RSPCAVIC**.
+If not possibile, manually get data at this stage.

   2. Integrate the function with `Flask`